I am velvety-smoothReview is BELOWI am veltely smooth, too

 “Casablanca” won three Academy Awards for Best Picture, Best Director (Michael Curtiz), and Best Screenplay (Julius J. Epstein, Philip G. Epstein, Howard Koch), and is listed as the 2nd Greatest Film in the AFI List

-Warner Bros have assembled a huge collection of extras to satisfy fans and neophyte cineastes, starting with dual commentaries and numerous featurettes.
-The danger, of course, lies in the duplication of facts, and while critic Roger Ebert and Rudy Behlmer repeat the top notables, they also fill in spots the other left out, and sometimes contradict each other (making their opinions all the more fun).
-Ebert's views are accessible, often personable, and very enjoyable; it's only towards the end that gaps form, and Ebert's clearly done with production anecdotes, and focuses on the film's technical prowess.
+The danger with such a monster set lies in the duplication of facts, and while critic Roger Ebert and Rudy Behlmer repeat material, they also fill in spots the other left out, and sometimes contradict each other.
+Ebert's views are accessible, often personable, and very enjoyable; it's only towards the end that gaps form, and he’s clearly done with production anecdotes, and focuses on the film's technical prowess.

 Historian and noted author Behlmer has expanded and adapted his chapter from “Behind the Scenes;” where Ebert adds enjoyable portraits of cast, crew, and executive characters, Behlmer digs out mouthfuls of quotations from vintage memos and documents for added authenticity.